Search the site

 • What factors affect the likelihood or consequence?

 • Is the level of risk acceptable?
-Not tolerable?
+Not acceptable?

 • Avoiding the risk, eg, no longer undertake the activity